withastro/astro/.changeset/hot-dingos-dress.md

 'astro': patch
 ---

-Fixes an issue where `i18n` is enabled, Astro couldn't render the `404.astro` component when navigating non-existent routes.
+Fixes an issue where with `i18n` enabled, Astro couldn't render the `404.astro` component for non-existent routes.